Your money-making expert. Financial journalist, TV and radio personality.

 All businesses take a lot of time and work, but particularly new ones.
 You’re also never making a profit straight off from day one and funds can be tight in the early days.
 It often takes several months for any new business to begin making a reliable profit.
 But applying for the Kickstarter campaign allows you the benefit of having someone help with your workload, without you having to pay them for the first few months.
 This scheme can really work well to help small, independent businesses.
 Especially if you have the time and capabilities to offer training to your Kickstarter.
 Then hopefully when the placement does comes to an end, you’ll be able to keep them employed.
 Meaning that realistically, by the time you start paying them they’ll be fully trained and it’d be the same as hiring any other employee.

-Freelance sole traders won’t be able to apply for the scheme – because they don’t pay employer contributions.
+Freelance sole traders won’t be able to apply for the scheme if they are not registered to pay employer contributions.
 So, if you’re currently a sole trader and want to take on a Kickstarter or two, you’ll need to incorporate as a Limited Company as soon as possible.
 This means you’re liable for National Insurance, pension contributions, and additional taxes – and will start paying yourself a salary (and dividends) instead of putting all business profit into your personal account.

 You can still run your business on the face of it exactly the same as before – your clients won’t notice the difference.
 It’s a paperwork-based change, that’s all!